YangLinyi/yanglinyi.github.io/_pages/about.md

 I’m a Research Assistant Professor in the [Westlake NLP group](https://westlakenlp.netlify.app/), working with [Yue Zhang](https://frcchang.github.io/).
 Previously, I graduated with a PhD from the Insight Centre, University College Dublin, where I worked with [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.

 I am broadly interested in the problem of Data-centric AI and Trustworthy AI, improving the transparency and generalization of neural networks for natural language understanding.
 I am now working on causality-guided methods for NLP and its applications in high-stake domains to achieve this goal.
-Please feel free to email me if you have any questions about our research work.
+Please email me if you have any questions about our research work.

-I am always looking for highly motivated interns with strong programming skills to work with me.
-If you want to collaborate, please send me an email with your CV.
+I always look for highly motivated interns with strong programming skills to work with me.
+If you want to collaborate, please email me your CV.

 # Honors and Awards